West Seattle water main break displaces Delridge apartment residents

-A water main break in the Delridge neighborhood in West Seattle forced the residents of six units in an apartment complex to evacuate Monday afternoon, according to the Seattle Fire Department.
+A water main break in the Delridge neighborhood in West Seattle forced the residents of six apartment units to evacuate Monday afternoon, according to the Seattle Fire Department.

-Crews with Seattle Public Utilities were on scene at the 24″ water main break, which occurred near 24th Avenue Southwest and Southwest Kenyon Street.
+Crews with Seattle Public Utilities were on scene at the 24-inch water main break, which occurred near 24th Avenue Southwest and Southwest Kenyon Street.

+SFD received reports of the break at 4:08 p.m. and units of the Westhaven apartment complex in the 2200 block of Southwest Holden Street were evacuated due to water damage, according to spokesperson Kristin Tinsley.

-They were working to shut down water at the site to restore service to customers who are temporarily without water, utility spokesperson Sabrina Register said shortly before 5:30 p.m.
+Crews shut down water at the site and were working Monday evening to restore service to customers who were temporarily without water, utility spokesperson Sabrina Register said shortly before 5:30 p.m.

 There was no immediate estimate on the number of affected customers or when service will be restored in the area.